List of awards and nominations received by Saoirse Ronan

-The following is a list of awards and nominations received by Irish and American actress Saoirse Ronan.
+Saoirse Ronan is an Irish and American actress known for her roles on stage and screen.
+She has received various accolades including a Golden Globe Award as well as nominations for four Academy Awards, seven BAFTA Awards, and four Screen Actors Guild Awards.

-Ronan came to international prominence in 2007 with her co-starring role in the Joe Wright period drama Atonement (2007), for which she received nominations for the Academy Award for Best Supporting Actress, the BAFTA Award for Best Actress in a Supporting Role, and the Golden Globe Award for Best Supporting Actress, making her the seventh-youngest actress to receive an Oscar nomination in this category.
+Ronan came to prominence in 2007 with her co-starring role in the Joe Wright period drama Atonement (2007), for which she received nominations for the Academy Award for Best Supporting Actress, the BAFTA Award for Best Actress in a Supporting Role, and the Golden Globe Award for Best Supporting Actress, making her the seventh-youngest actress to receive an Oscar nomination in this category.
 In 2015, Ronan starred in the romantic-drama film Brooklyn, for which she received nominations for the Academy Award for Best Actress in a Leading Role, the BAFTA Award for Best Actress in a Leading Role, the Golden Globe Award for Best Actress – Motion Picture Drama, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
-At age 21, she is the eight-youngest Best Actress nominee.
+Aged 21 at the time, she is the eighth-youngest Best Actress nominee.

 In 2017, Ronan was nominated yet again for the Academy Award for Best Actress, the BAFTA Award for Best Actress in a Leading Role, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role, while winning the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy, for her role in Greta Gerwig's coming of age comedy Lady Bird.
 Two years later, yet again in 2019, Ronan was nominated yet again for the Academy Award for Best Actress, the BAFTA Award for Best Actress in a Leading Role, and Golden Globe Award for Best Actress – Motion Picture Drama, for her role as Josephine "Jo" March in Little Women.
 At 25 years and six months of age, Ronan is the second youngest person to accrue four Academy Award nominations, behind only American actress Jennifer Lawrence.